About the CEDIRE-ICGE Program

 The Lusophone World

-CEDIRE is a unique initiative in the Portuguese-speaking countries, aiming to provide resources, training and assistance on law and religion issues to the Lusophone World.
+CEDIRE is a unique initiative among Portuguese-speaking countries, aiming to provide resources, training and assistance on law and religion issues to the Lusophone World.

 Portuguese language is one of the foundations of the cultural identities of several nations.
 It is one of the most widespread languages in the world, with more than 279 million speakers in all continents, and a widely spoken language in the southern hemisphere.
 Countries and regions include Brazil, Angola, Mozambique, Portugal, Guinea-Bissau, East Timor, Equatorial Guinea, Cape Verde, São Tomé and Príncipe, as well as Macau SAR and Goa (India).